Brolag/site_info_output/README.md

-Custom module in Drupal 8 that return a json response of site information
+Custom module in Drupal 8 that returns a json response of site information